 This conclusion is compatible with holding that a proper description of S's behavior should refer to circumstances external to S. For example, describing S as reaching for a glass of water may not be appropriate unless S believes the glass contains water; and that this is what S believes may depend on circumstances external to S. But then, it is at least tempting to conclude that it cannot be the intentional character of S's belief that is causing the extension of S's arm toward the glass.
 After all, S's twin-earth double has, in some sense, a different belief (one that refers to XYZ) but the internal bodily story of the causation of the double's arm-extension will be exactly the same as the story for S (up to substitution of XYZ in the double's body wherever S has an H2O molecule).

 Consider the world of pumps.
-These come in different kinds — piston, diaphragm, rotary, etc. The status of an object as a pump arguably depends on its being part of a larger system.
+Pumps can be realized in different ways — there are, e.g., piston, rotary and diaphragm pumps.
+The status of an object as a pump arguably depends on its being part of a larger system.
 For example, we can use a fan to pump some noxious gas from one room to another, or to the outside of a building; but if we set a fan on the lawn, it may beat the air, but is not (functioning as) a pump.
 Pumps have causal properties — e.g., they can move fluids.
 They have these causal properties in virtue of the properties of their parts; e.g., the imperviousness (to gas molecules) and angle of the fan blade cause gas molecules that hit it to move in certain directions.

-The properties just listed match properties of mental events, on many views of the latter.
-Thus, the same belief (i.e., belief in the truth of the same proposition) may be realized as different neural states in different people (or the same person at different times); an occurrence of a belief in a (part of a) brain would not have the causal properties it is often thought of as having unless it were surrounded by a functioning whole brain and body; and a belief would not have the causal properties it is often thought of as having unless it had a neural constitution that could affect other neural (and eventually muscular) events.
+Remarks parallel to these hold for mental events, on many views of the latter.
+For example, the same belief (i.e., belief in the truth of the same proposition) may be realized as different neural states in different people (or the same person at different times); an occurrence of a belief in a (part of a) brain would not have the causal properties it is often thought of as having unless it were surrounded by a functioning whole brain and body; and a belief would not have the causal properties it is often thought of as having unless it had a neural constitution that could affect other neural (and eventually muscular) events.

 Now, let us imagine a “pump epiphenomenalist” (P-Eist), who argues as follows.